shivamd20/docs/ref/hasura-microservices/notify/index.rst

 With Hasura-SMS-Gateway, you can turn your android phone into an SMS Provider for testing Hasura auth.
 The workflow is as follows:

-* Install the Hasura-SMS-Gateway app and login with Hasura.
+* Install the Hasura-SMS-Gateway app from Google Playstore and login with Hasura.
 This will automatically register your device with Hasura-SMS-Gateway.
 * Once your device is registered, you can find your API key at `Hasura Project Dashboard`_ .
 * Copy the API key in Notify while enabling Hasura-SMS-Gateway.
 * You are set.
 Everytime an OTP is to be sent, it will be sent through your android phone.